 I decorated my wheelchair with a range of stickers and pin badges that show both my queerness and the fact that I’m a queer Christian.
 You could do the same as an ally.
 Here are some of my favourites.

-You might also want to provide pronoun badges at your church, so that everyone can wear one and any new visitors knows it is a safe space.
+You might also want to provide pronoun badges at your church, so that everyone can wear one and any new visitor knows it is a safe space.
 You can buy bulk packs like this one to place in a basket in the church entrance.
 Or you might like to wear an ally badge or one that specifically states you’re “safe with me”.

 Whatever you choose to do will make a difference.
 Because it means that LGBTQ+ people will see you supporting them and know that you’re a safe space for them.
 You never know who in your community might be queer and too afraid to come out.